E-Comm: Governance and shareholders

-RCMP "E" Division is not a shareholder of E-Comm even though RCMP officers in BC are within the E-Comm radio network.
+RCMP "E" Division is not a shareholder of E-Comm even though certain RCMP detachments in BC are within the E-Comm radio network.

 Call Statistics

 E-Comm maintains statistics about the number of calls that are made to the company within a given year, and the percentage of calls that were answered within 5 seconds ("service level").
 The target service level is 95%, meaning that E-Comm aims to answer 95% of calls within 5 seconds (one ring).
 The reduction in number of calls over the years has been attributed to a series of public outreach campaigns teaching citizens to educate their children on the proper use of 9-1-1, and reminding citizens to lock or turn off their cell phones to prevent accidental "pocket dial" calls to 9-1-1.

 Budget

 E-Comm has an annual budget of $70 million, collected through the municipalities that use E-Comm's service.
 This includes the "Radio Levy" (based on radios issued and traffic), the "Dispatch Levy" (based on allocation of human resources to take the call and dispatch officers) and the "9-1-1 Levy" for Metro Vancouver region that is collected through property taxes.